JuliaSymbolics/SymbolicUtils.jl/README.md

 [Symbols in SymbolicUtils](https://symbolicutils.juliasymbolics.org/#creating_symbolic_expressions) carry type information.
 Operations on them propagate this information.
 [A rule-based rewriting language](https://symbolicutils.juliasymbolics.org/rewrite/#rule-based_rewriting) can be used to find subexpressions that satisfy arbitrary conditions and apply arbitrary transformations on the matches.
 The library also contains a set of useful [simplification](https://juliasymbolics.github.io/SymbolicUtils.jl/#simplification) rules for expressions of numeric symbols and numbers.
 These can be remixed and extended for special purposes.

-If you are a Julia package develper in need of a rule rewriting system for your own types, have a look at the [interfacing guide](https://symbolicutils.juliasymbolics.org/interface/).
+If you are a Julia package developer in need of a rule rewriting system for your own types, have a look at the [interfacing guide](https://symbolicutils.juliasymbolics.org/interface/).

 ### "I don't want to read your manual, just show me some cool code"